 While availability of data to evaluate the state and “health” of housing stock varies from community to community, there are several standard tools that almost any community can use to begin.
 Housing code violations and enforcement actions help to pinpoint substandard or poor quality housing, while health data may highlight issues, such as chronic respiratory illnesses, lead poisoning, falls, or even specific forms of death, which are often triggered by home health hazards.
 Overlaying the data together can often identify where community and housing health hot spots exist.
 Below is a list of potential data resources to assess housing “health” as well as examples of how a few communities have used and integrated health and housing data to promote healthier housing.

-State Healthy Housing Profiles
+State Healthy Housing Fact Sheets

 City and County Profiles: Data Sources